foorrkyy/mhp-lang/MHP general, detailed description.md

 ***
 ### Functional Structure

 As we said each MHP code you see on the screen is a container.
 Some containers includes executable code blocks.
 This is called functions.
-Even operators.
+Even operators are special function types called *"Qualifiers"*.
 So you have to learn about functions in order to understand what do you code in MHP.
 We'll talk about common necessary things and then more details in the **Functions** chapter.
 You cannot see this in other programming languages.
 Codes are statements there and not like functions or variable but act independent.
 While in the MHP they act as a function.
 Or just a container of course.

 Here is an example for a better illustration: